nginyc/mlflow-with-ray-serve-demo/README.md

 3. Train different ML models with different library versions, and log them all to MLflow:

-    For example, we train and log 2 models by running `train_catboost_model.ipynb` in the virtual environment after installing their required dependencies:
+    For example, we train and log 2 models by running `train_xgboost_model.ipynb` in the virtual environment after installing their required dependencies:

-    1. The 1st model uses CatBoost on Python 3.12, with its PIP requirements in `examples/requirements.iris_classifier-py312-catboost11.txt`

-        ```sh
-        source .venv.py312/bin/activate
-        pip install -r examples/requirements.iris_classifier-py312-catboost.txt
-        # Now run `train_catboost_model.ipynb` with this Python kernel
-        ```

-    2. The 2nd model uses Xgboost 1.X on Python 3.12, with its PIP requirements in `examples/requirements.iris_classifier-py312-xgboost1.txt`
+    1. The 1st model uses Xgboost 1.X on Python 3.12, with its PIP requirements in `examples/requirements.iris_classifier-py312-xgboost1.txt`

         ```sh
         source .venv.py312/bin/activate